Rebekka Redd with Brook Trout

 Equipment: The Lodge does not supply any gear or flies.
 A detailed equipment list is included in our confirmation packet.

-Fishing License: is included in the package.
+Fishing License: A Canadian fishing license is included in the package.

 Northern pike up to 20-pounds are also plentiful here and provide a secondary challenge for fly anglers who choose to take them on light tackle.
 Northern pike season begins in mid-June.
-Regarded as the barracuda of the North, northern pike are known for their savage strike and feed on anything that swims, including voles, duckling, and even trout.
-Northern pike like to cruise the shallower weedy areas of the watershed.
+Regarded as the barracuda of the North, northern pike are known for their savage strike and feed on anything that swims, including voles, ducklings, and even trout.
+Northern pike like to cruise the shallower, weedy areas of the watershed.
 Anglers should bring wire tippets as their surgical scalpel-like teeth will slice through monofilament like a knife through butter.
 They love mice patterns but will also explode on big poppers, spoons, large crankbaits, and large saltwater streamer patterns.

 A Typical Fishing Day:

-You're guided 8 to 10-hours each day.
+You're guided 8 to 10 hours each day.

 At Crooks Lake, brook trout feed voraciously on the abundant insects.
 Hatches of mayflies, stoneflies, or caddisflies can occur anytime, and when they do, you had better be ready!
 Depending on the time frame, anglers should also bring an assortment of wooly buggers and saltwater deceivers.
 Later in the season at Crooks Lake, when the hatches taper off and the fish start to stage for spawning, a popular fly is the “shaving brush.”
 It is a big spun caribou or deer hair popper with a blunt end that pops as you retrieve it in short jerks.
 The more noise, the better.
 The fly mimics a lemming or a mole, both of which are plentiful.
 The brook trout don’t love this fly... they hate it and prove it by smashing at it with a vengeance, often coming a foot out of water when they strike!